THE ROLE OF THE GOVERNORS

-When complete the Local Governing Body is constituted as follows; Head Teacher, Ex-Officio (Vacancy), two elected staff members, two elected parent members and up to eight other Governors.
+When complete the Local Governing Body is constituted as follows; Head Teacher, Ex-Officio, two elected staff members, two elected parent members and up to eight other Governors.

-The Local Governing Bodies of both Anthony Curton and Tilney All Saints have decided to form a joint Local Governing Body.
+The Local Governing Body of both Anthony Curton and Tilney All Saints is a joint Local Governing body.

 Our present Local Governing Body Governors are: